 Options for Seniors Who Can’t Do it On Their Own

-If you or your loved one needs assistance to stay independent, you may want to consider hiring a professional hourly or live-in caregiver in Greater Hartford from Home Care Assistance.
+If you or your loved one needs assistance to stay independent, you may want to consider hiring a professional hourly or live-in caregiver in West Hartford from Home Care Assistance.
 A professional caregiver can not only help with everyday activities but also provide much needed personal care.

 Preventing Vitamin D Deficiency

 Recently, the increased use of SPF protection and general avoidance of the sun has led to more people experiencing vitamin D deficiency.
 The human body needs sunlight to produce vitamin D. A deficiency of this critical vitamin can lead to cognitive impairment, bone loss and cardiovascular problems in people of all ages.
 Seniors who wear SPF protection or avoid the sun may need to be tested for vitamin D deficiency and they may need to take supplements.
 As with most things, moderation is key.
 Just 10 minutes spent enjoying the Connecticut sunshine every day is enough to produce the amount of Vitamin D that your body requires.
-And if you are someone who needs mobility assistance or would like a loving companion to take a walk with, see how Home Care Assistance’s hourly caregivers in Greater Hartford can be the perfect help.
+And if you are someone who needs mobility assistance or would like a loving companion to take a walk with, see how Home Care Assistance’s hourly caregivers in West Hartford can be the perfect help.

 Caring for Damaged Skin